SUSE/ha-sap-terraform-deployments/doc/sap_software.md

 ### SWPM version 2.0

-To install S4HANA 1809 and beyond based on SWPM version 2, the next files are required. **This version, requires to have all of the files in the same folder (except the SWPM archive, that can be stored elsewhere), so create a folder in the storage (`download_basket` for example), and upload all of the required files there.**
+To install S4HANA 1809 and beyond based on SWPM version 2, the next files are required. **This version requires to have all of the files in the same folder (except the SWPM archive, that can be stored elsewhere), so create a folder in the storage (`download_basket` for example) and upload all of the required files there.**

 1. `SWPM` archive.
 This usually comes compressed as a `.SAR` file, so the `SAPCAR` utility is required too.
 It will contain a `LABEL.ASC` such as `IND:SLTOOLSET:2.0:SWPM:*:LINUX_X86_64:*`.